stat545ubc-2020/collaborative-helium/README.md

 1. What is the project?

 This is our first collaborative milestone project for STAT 545A.
 We will be running a .rmd file using Rstudio.
+We will also learn to make a pull request.

 2. What files are in the project folder / GitHub repository?